 The CDC recommends anyone ages 5 years or older receive a COVID-19 vaccine booster dose.
 If you received a Pfizer or Moderna vaccine, you are eligible for a booster shot five months or more after the initial shots.
 If you received the Johnson & Johnson COVID-19 vaccine, a booster shots is recommended two months or more after initial shot.

 Independence covers the cost of administering vaccines and booster shots with no cost-share (such as co-pays, deductibles, coinsurance) for members regardless of where the vaccine is given.

-For Medicare Advantage members, the cost of the vaccine and its administration will be covered by Original Medicare so long as the health care provider administering the vaccine participates in the Medicare program.
+For Medicare Advantage members, the cost and administration of the vaccine and booster shots will be covered by Original Medicare so long as the health care provider administering the vaccine participates in the Medicare program.

 Visit our COVID-19 FAQs for more detailed information on vaccine coverage.

-The FDA grants a vaccine an EUA only after it has determined that the vaccine is safe to use, and provides effective protection against a virus.
+The FDA authorizes use of a vaccine only after it has determined that the vaccine is safe to use and provides effective protection against a virus.
 Clinical trials involving thousands of people must demonstrate that vaccination prevents a large percentage of people from being infected, and that any potential side effects are very rare.

 While some people receiving a COVID-19 vaccine experience flu-like symptoms, that doesn’t mean it has infected them.
-The vaccine contains no actual coronavirus.
+The vaccines contain no actual coronavirus.
 Instead, the vaccine teaches our cells how to make a protein that triggers an immune response against the virus.